Testing

 Use FakeAdminBridge — same idea, but for the admin surface:

-import { AdminClient, FakeAdminBridge, snapshotFromList } from '@i99dash/admin-sdk';
+import { AdminClient, FakeAdminBridge, snapshotFromList } from 'i99dash';

 const bridge = new FakeAdminBridge(async (req) => {